 - How should an entity assess whether a contract contains a price concession?

-View A. The vendor should recognize revenue at 100 percent.
+In the example, the FASB concluded that it is probable the customer will pay what is owed, so the contract is considered collectible.
+The vendor should recognize revenue at 100 percent.
 The 5 percent is treated as a bad debt expense when conditions for impairment loss are met.
-View A is appropriate when the vendor expects to collect the full amount stated in the contracts despite the fact that the customers may not be able to pay the full amount.
+This conclusion is appropriate when the vendor expects to collect the full amount stated in the contracts even though the customers may not be able to pay the full amount.

 - ASC 606-10-25-1; 25-7; 25-8.